-Conclusions: In APOE4/4 patients with Mild to Moderate AD, tramiprosate exhibited sustained cognitive and functional benefits over 2.5 years, compared to “delayed start” group who initially received placebo.
-These results suggest potential disease modifying effects, consistent with amyloid anti-aggregation mechanism.
-The profile of sustained efficacy and favorable long-term safety supports further development of ALZ-801 in APOE4/4 homozygous AD patients.
+Conclusions: Reanalysis of two prior tramiprosate studies showed promising efficacy in the APOE4/4 homozygous patients with Mild and Moderate AD over 78 weeks.
+We further analyzed the efficacy analysis of the APOE4/4 homozygotes subgroup over an additional 52 weeks in the Extension Study.
+In APOE4/4 patients, tramiprosate 150mg BID exhibited sustained cognitive and functional benefits over 2.5 years, compared to the “delayed start” group who initially received placebo.
+The differences between the two treatment groups increased with time in the Extension Study.
+These results suggest potential disease modifying effects of tramiprosate, consistent with its molecular mechanism inhibiting formation of amyloid oligomers.
+The safety profile remained favorable with no new toxicities observed at exposures up to 2.5 years.
+This profile of sustained efficacy and favorable long-term safety supports further development of ALZ-801, an optimized prodrug of tramiprosate, in an upcoming confirmatory study in APOE4/4 homozygous AD patients.